Polluted Runoff Control Program

 Stream levels can quickly rise during torrential downpours, resulting in erosion and exposed plants roots.
 The sediment that is washed away is a form of polluted runoff.
 (Waimanalo Stream, Oahu)

-The PRC Program in Hawai`i has evolved over the last decade under the guidance of two federal statutes:
+Hawai’i’s Department of Health Clean Water Branch administers the State’s PRC Program.
+The PRC Program has evolved over the last decade under the guidance of two federal statutes:

 - Clean Water Act (CWA), Section 319

 - Coastal Zone Act Reauthorization Amendments (CZARA), Section 6217

 Although these two federal statues are distinct, their environmental goals overlap.
 In an effort to integrate polluted runoff implementation activities under CWA and CZARA, Hawai’i established a single plan—Hawai’i’s Nonpoint Source Management Plan (2015-2020).
 The Plan describes a combination of voluntary and regulatory activities and programs implemented by local, state and federal agencies intended to control polluted runoff and includes a five-year implementation plan.

 - Management plans for polluted runoff control